FranciscoLi2000/42_piscina_yufli/README.md

-# 🏊 42 Piscine Projects – Francisco Li
+# 🏊 42 Piscine Projects – yufli

 Welcome to my 42 Piscine repository!
 This collection showcases the projects and exercises I completed during the intensive selection process at [42 Barcelona](https://42barcelona.com/), held in 2024.
 The Piscine was a transformative experience that deepened my understanding of programming fundamentals and honed my problem-solving skills.